Treating Colorectal Cancer

 - A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy or targeted therapy

-You might have many other specialists on your treatment team as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, nutrition specialists, social workers, and other health professionals.
+You might have many other specialists on your treatment team as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, psychologists, nutritionists, social workers, and other health professionals.
 See Health Professionals Associated With Cancer Care for more on this.

 Making treatment decisions